lindseysim/web-common/README.md

 **window.cmLibGlobals** : Variables need for global functionality, do not modify.

-**window.cmLibHelpersDefined** : Marked true once common functionality is instantiated, do not modify.

 ## Prototype Modifications ##

 **String.prototype.capitalize()** : Will capitalize the each word in the string (using whitespace to delineate words).